Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

 How to freeze Sauce Hollandaise

-If you enjoy preparing Sauce Hollandaise but don't always have enough time to make it fresh, you might have considered freezing it.
+If you enjoy making Sauce Hollandaise but don't always have enough time to prepare it fresh, you might have considered freezing it.
 Fortunately, this is possible!

-However, before you freeze your Sauce Hollandaise, you should ensure that it has completely cooled down.
+However, before you freeze your Sauce Hollandaise, make sure it is completely cooled.

-Then pour the sauce into a sealable container and label it with the freezing date.
+Then pour the sauce into a sealable container and label it with the date of freezing.

 No products found.